 Until the construction of Al Maktoum Bridge, the first bridge in Dubai in 1963, the only way to get from one side to the other was in a rickety little wooden boat called an abra.

 It’s still undoubtedly the most fun (and affordable) way across.
 We offer this tour daily as both public and private tours, for those who like to book a luxurious tour for themselves.

-We treat on delicacies like falafel and hummus, Majboos and crunchy Luqaimat.
+We taste delicacies like falafel and hummus, Majboos, and crunchy Luqaimat.

-We will also visit the Arabian Tea House Restaurant, one of the very famous go-to places in Dubai, a Heritage house in Bastakiya that has been converted to a restaurant.
+We will also visit the Arabian Tea House Restaurant, a heritage house in Bastakiya that has been converted into a restaurant.

 You can easily reach both the start locations by metro and by taxi.
 Here is our guide for you on how to get around in Dubai.

 *Private tours can start at the time of your convenience